 Below is a list of HACG Departmental Highlights

-- Continuation of the construction phase for Park Court (currently proposed completion date May 31, 2022) and entering into our first LEED project
+- Beginning of construction phase for Park Court (currently entering month 3 with months 1 and 2 slightly ahead of schedule) and entering into our first LEED project

 - FSS Grant Renewal: $66,746

 - Jobs Plus Grant Award (Lincoln): $2.3 million